mcreel/SimulatedNeuralMoments.jl/examples/SV/README.md

 θhat = invlink(@Prior, m)
 ```

-We set up the controls for MH sampling using Turing:
+## set up the controls for MH sampling using Turing:
 ```julia
 # setting for sampling
 names = [":α", ":ρ", ":σ"]